 Matthew called Tuesday when he recd his iLife 09 copy, IIRC saying it checked for updates (like the Media browser).
 He also commented on other things like his Macbook taking a long time converting/doing face detection with his large photo lib.
 (Not very accurate for his photos IIRC, but he didn't write in so I can't remember/post all his comments.)
 He was interested (as am I) in the new Garageband (instrument teaching) and iMovie editing features.

-iLife 09 related Apple How-To/Troubleshooting Docs: (later added/updated items first)
+iLife 09 related Apple How-To/Troubleshooting Docs: (OLD Links, many no longer online)